Stone skipping: Men's World Skimming Championship winners by year

-2020 and 2021 Championships cancelled due to aspects of the COVID-19 pandemic.

 Women's World Skimming Championship winners by year

-2020 Championship cancelled due to the COVID-19 pandemic.

 Underlying physics

 Although stone skipping occurs at the air-water interface, surface tension has very little to do with the physics of stone-skipping.
-Instead, the stones are a flying wing akin to a planing boat or Frisbee, generating lift from a body angled upwards relative to a high horizontal velocity.
+Instead, the stones are a flying wing akin to a planing boat or Frisbee, generating lift from a body angled upwards and a high horizontal speed.

-The same physical laws apply to stones traveling in air or in water, but the effect is only comparable to gravity when immersed in water, because of the latter fluid's higher density.
-The result is a characteristic bouncing or skipping motion, in which a series of extremely brief collisions with the water superficially appear to support the stone.
+The same physical effects apply to a stone when traveling in air or water.
+However, the force only compares to gravity when immersed in water, because the latter fluid has higher density.
+The result is a characteristic bouncing or skipping motion, in which a series of extremely brief collisions with the water appear to support the stone.

-During each collision, the stone's horizontal velocity is approximately constant and its vertical motion can be approximated as a distorted pendulum.
-The stone is only partially immersed, and the lift applied at the back torques the stone towards tumbling.
+During each collision, the stone's horizontal velocity is approximately constant and its vertical motion can be approximated as a non-Hookean spring.
+The stone is only partially immersed, and lift from the immersed back suspends the stone and torques it towards tumbling.
 That torque is stabilized by the gyroscope effect: the stone-skipper imparts a perpendicular initial angular momentum much larger than the collisional impulse, so that the latter induces only a small precession in the axis of rotation.

 Stones improperly oriented at the moment of collision will not rebound: the largest observed angle of attack preceding a rebound occurred at an angle of approximately 45°.
 Conversely, a stone making angle 20° with the water's surface may rebound even at relatively low velocities, as well as minimizing the time and energy spent in the following collision.

 In principle, a stone can skip arbitrarily-long distances, given a sufficiently high initial speed and rotation.
 Each collision saps an approximately constant kinetic energy from the stone (a dynamical equation equivalent to Coulomb friction), as well as imparting an approximately constant angular impulse.
 Experiments suggest that initial angular momentum's stabilizing effect limits most stones: even "long-lived" throws still have high translational velocities when they finally sink.